meilar/Factory.Solution/README.md

 ### Starting the application

-- Navigate to the project folder in your Terminal with the following command: `$ cd Factory.Solution/Factory`
+- Navigate to the project folder in your Terminal with the following command: `cd Factory.Solution/Factory`
 - Install project dependencies with the command `dotnet restore`
+- Confirm that the project builds successfully with the command `dotnet build`
+- Start the database with the command `dotnet ef restore`
-- Start the application with the following command: `$ dotnet run`
+- Start the application with the following command: `dotnet run`
 - Open the displayed URL in a web browser, typically `http://localhost:5000`.
 Please note that this project was designed and tested in Google Chrome, and all features may not be supported in all browsers.

-## Technologies Used
+## Further Exploration

-This site incorporates the following frameworks and languages:

-- C#
-- HTML
-- CSS
-- Bootstrap 4
-- .NET Core + Entity Core
-- Git
+- Application currently allows you to add duplicate machine licenses to engineers, I would need to add some validation logic to prevent this from happening.
-- MySQL & MySQL Workbench
+-

 ## Acknowledgements